cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ## Why Global Scale Makes This Non-Negotiable

-At a company like Volvo Cars, the absence of a semantic layer is not a theoretical concern.
-It is a daily operational failure with measurable cost.
+At a company like Volvo Cars, the absence of a semantic layer shows up as a daily operational failure with measurable cost.

 ### Fragmented Systems Tell Conflicting Stories

 Volvo Cars procurement runs across three legacy systems: VGS for supplier governance, VPC for price and cost management, and SI+ for implementation tracking.
 A buyer searching for a contract clause might check VGS for the agreement, open a PDF attachment, cross-reference VPC for price history, verify SI+ for implementation records, and then confirm the result with a colleague.
 That single lookup can take 15 minutes and still produce ambiguous answers.

 When I shadowed procurement buyers, the pattern was unmistakable: they spent more time finding information than using it.
-The root cause was not missing data.
-It was the absence of a shared definition layer that reconciled what "contract value," "negotiated savings," or "supplier lead time" actually meant across these three systems.
+The root cause was the absence of a shared definition layer that reconciled what "contract value," "negotiated savings," or "supplier lead time" actually meant across these three systems.
+Data existed in each system; the definitions did not.
 Each system encoded its own version, and the buyer became the human semantic layer, manually stitching meaning together under time pressure.

 A governed semantic layer eliminates this reconciliation tax.
 It defines "negotiated savings" once, computes it from the authoritative source, and exposes it consistently regardless of whether the consumer is a Power BI dashboard, a procurement AI assistant, or a buyer running an ad-hoc query.